RAG Web Browser API - Search & Extract avatar

 Scraping tool selection

-The most critical performance decision is selecting the right scraping method:
+The most important performance decision is selecting the right scraping method:

 autoAdaptiveAuto-detectMixed workloads (recommended default)